List of service reservoirs in Singapore: Jalan Eunos Service Reservoir

 Jalan Eunos Service Reservoir is a service reservoir located along Kaki Bukit Avenue 4 in Singapore.
 It is found in the northern part of Kaki Bukit estate near the Paya Lebar Air Base and is therefore part of the Bedok planning area.
 The reservoir provides water supply to the eastern regions of Singapore and stores treated water mainly from Bedok Reservoir.
 It can reportedly hold 22 million gallons/ 100,000 cubic metres of water.
 Access to this service reservoir is restricted unlike the neighbouring Bedok Reservoir.

 Jalan Eunos Service Reservoir was first constructed by the British Government in 1956 at an estimated cost of $4 million to improve water pressure in the Geylang, Katong and Changi areas of Singapore, as the Woodleigh Waterworks, constructed in 1912 and still stands today, was inadequate to channel water to the growing population.
 The reservoir was first expanded in 1971 and was then expanded again in 1974 to increase water supply to the east of Singapore which was developing rapidly and was in need of connection to potable water.
 As Singapore had gained independence by then, there were also fears that Malaysia would eventually cut off water supply from its reservoirs despite agreements made beforehand.
-In line with the need for self reliance to provide our own water, Bedok Reservoir was then finally completed in 1985 to provide Jalan Eunos Service Reservoir with even more water especially to the residences residing in the east of Singapore.
+In line with the need of Singapore for self reliance to provide its own water, Bedok Reservoir was then finally completed in 1985 to provide Jalan Eunos Service Reservoir with even more water especially to the residences residing in the east of Singapore.
 Redevelopments in the area of Kaki Bukit also saw Jalan Eunos which was once linked to the reservoir no longer anywhere near it.